LW315/325 Introduction to Obligations.

 Not available to non Law students.

 OverviewThe module addresses the regulation of consumer markets.
 This module is aimed at students who wish to have an understanding of substantive law, policies and institutional framework concerning the regulation of consumer markets.
-The topic which will be covered in the module include:

 This module appears in: